tpaternina/tpaternina.github.io/_posts/2021-01-22-learning-javascript.md

 // A function with one argument const greeUser = user => `Hello ${user}`;

-/** With curly braces, we can write multiline functions But we need the return statement (don't repeat my mistakes) */ const greetUserMultiline = user => {
+/** With curly braces, we can write multi-line functions But we need the return statement (don't repeat my mistakes) */ const greetUserMultiline = user => {